THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 How to Know if Change Is Necessary

-But sometimes a major corporate culture transformation is in order, and often leaders don’t realize this until things have become difficult.
-Maybe staff turnover has increased steadily and nobody has bothered to figure out why.
-Or maybe a leader has for whatever reason chosen to shirk their leadership responsibilities causing chaos among those being led.
+But sometimes, a major corporate culture transformation is in order, and leaders often don’t realize this until things have become difficult.
+Maybe staff turnover has increased steadily, and nobody has bothered to figure out why.
+Or maybe a leader has, for whatever reason, chosen to shirk their leadership responsibilities, causing chaos among those being led.

 Weak or bad culture is often expressed by a number of factors.